Publications

 Progress in Disaster Science.

 This research investigates how small-scale fishers in coastal Bangladesh respond to tropical cyclones and climate-induced hazards.
-The study explores adaptive behaviors, coping strategies, and community responses to recurring environmental shocks.
-The findings provide insights into the vulnerability of coastal fishing communities and underline the importance of disaster preparedness and adaptive livelihood strategies.
+The study focuses on fishers’ adaptive behaviors, coping mechanisms, risk perception, and community-level responses to repeated environmental shocks.
+The findings provide important insights into the vulnerability of coastal fishing communities and emphasize the need for stronger disaster preparedness, climate-resilient livelihood planning, and locally appropriate adaptation strategies.

 Community-Driven Climate Change Adaptation Strategies in Ephemeral Wetlands